Texas crisis has governor facing big backer: energy industry

 AUSTIN, Texas (AP) — As frozen Texas reels under one of the worst electricity outages in U.S. history, Republican Gov. Greg Abbott has blamed grid operators and iced-over wind turbines but gone easier on another culprit: an oil and gas industry that is the state’s dominant business and his biggest political contributor.

-And as the toll deepened Thursday from a week of historic winter storms, which have killed at least 15 people in Texas, the dogpiling on a power grid that is proudly isolated from the rest of the country ignores warnings known by the state’s GOP leaders for years.
+And as the toll deepened Thursday from a week of historic winter storms, which have killed nearly 20 people in Texas, the dogpiling on a power grid that is proudly isolated from the rest of the country ignores warnings known by the state’s GOP leaders for years.

 “It’s almost like a murder suspect blaming their right hand for committing the crime,” said Democratic state Rep. James Talarico.
 His suburban Austin home lost power for 40 hours and had no working faucets Thursday, when roughly 1 in 4 people in Texas woke up under instructions to boil water.